-Is IBM's recent software patent giveaway a generous gift to the public, or is the corporate giant just getting rid of old junk?
-David McAmis investigates what's on offer.
+COMMENTARY—Is IBM’s recent software patent giveaway a generous gift or the public, or is the corporate giant just getting rid of old junk?
+David McAmis investigates what’s on offer.

 IBM recently announced that they were offering 500 of their software patents to the public for use without fear of an infringement lawsuit.
 But unfortunately this is more of a PR exercise than an actual attempt to share technology with the open source community.